ccqpein/ccQ-Emacs-d/README.md

 Use [this repo](github.com/jimeh/build-emacs-for-macos.git) to compile emacs in my local.

-Run script to install all packages
+Use `straight.el` to manage packages.
+Don't need to install packages manually.

-`emacs -q --script install-packages.el`

 ### Languages Supported and System Dependency ###